Lisbon, Portugal skyline view over Rossio Square.

 Best Lisbon hotels and apartments in the Baixa district

-Of the 3-star boutique hotels in the Baixa district, Lisboa Prata Boutique Hotel is a good choice with lots of interesting features and welcoming touches to add to a comfortable stay.
+Of the 3-star boutique hotels in the Baixa district, this one is a good choice with lots of interesting features and welcoming touches to add to a comfortable stay.
 Check availability and current prices

 If you walk up Rua da Misericordia from Chiado or head west up the hill from Avenida da Liberdade, you will find yourself in Principe Real, one of Lisbon’s trendiest and LGBTQ-friendliest neighbourhoods and a great place to live in Lisbon, too.

 Not only does it boast fabulous urban designer and concept shops and small attractive parks, it is also packed with restaurants and cafés.
-I love this area, which is why it’s also part of my Lisbon walking tour.
+I absolutley love this area, which is why it’s also part of my Lisbon walking tour.

 It’s also on the doorstep of Bairro Alto, one of Lisbon’s most famous nightlife spots, but not so close that you’ll have revellers under your bedroom window until the wee hours.
 For all of these reasons, it’s one of the best places to stay in Lisbon if you want to balance day and nighttime activities with ease.